G. William Longenecker: Early life

+Career

-He joined the faculty of the university in 1928 as an instructor; in 1933 he was made assistant professor, then associate professor in 1936.
-In 1947 he was made a professor.
+Longenecker joined the faculty of the University of Wisconsin-Madison in 1928 as an instructor; in 1933, he was made assistant professor, then associate professor in 1936.
+In 1947, he was made a professor.
 In the first few decades, Longenecker and Professor Franz Aust facilitated notable guest lectures for students, including lectures by Jens Jensen and Frank Lloyd Wright.

 He served as the university's landscape architect.
 He was responsible for UW campus landscape design, supervision of installation, and overseeing of maintenance 1926 to 1965.

-In 1964 the UW-Madison Landscape Architecture Department was separated from the Horticulture Department, where it had been a degree track.
-Longenecker served as its chairman until his retirement in 1967 and the department received accreditation under his leadership.
+In 196,4 the UW-Madison Landscape Architecture Department was separated from the Horticulture Department, where it had been a degree track.
+Longenecker served as its chairman until his retirement in 1967, and the department received accreditation under his leadership.

-Longenecker was named the executive director of the arboretum at the UW-Madison in 1933, and served as executive director until 1958.
-He was responsible for all arboretum planning, design and layout.
+Longenecker was named the executive director of the arboretum at the UW-Madison in 1933 and served as executive director until 1958.
+He was responsible for all arboretum planning, design, and layout.
 He designed and planted the lilac 'rooms' in the horticultural garden in the mid-30's.
 He directed the activities of the arboretum superintendent and his maintenance crews and was responsible for the layout and selection of the plants in the horticultural gardens.
 In 1967, the horticulture gardens were named after him, thereafter known as the Longenecker Horticultural Gardens.
-He provided vision for the restoration of prairie which later was named the Curtis Prairie.
+He provided vision for the restoration of the prairie, which was later named the Curtis Prairie.
 He was referred to as the 'Father of the Arboretum' in the 1960s at the time of his death.
 Longenecker collaborated with Aldo Leopold as both were leaders of the UW Arboretum.

 Professional connections

-At the time of his death, the Wisconsin State Journal wrote he was or had been associated with the American Society of Landscape Architects, the American Society of Botanical Gardens and Arboretums, The Association of Wisconsin Planners, the Wisconsin Parks and Recreation Society, the Wisconsin Friends of our Native Landscape (as Director), Wisconsin Development Council (advisor), the Madison Silde and Movie Club (President), the Wisconsin Academy of Science, Arts and Letters (vice-president), and the Farmhouse Fraternity, also known as Delta Theta Sigma.
+At the time of his death, the Wisconsin State Journal wrote he was or had been associated with the American Society of Landscape Architects, the American Society of Botanical Gardens and Arboretums, the Association of Wisconsin Planners, the Wisconsin Parks and Recreation Society, the Wisconsin Friends of our Native Landscape (as Director), Wisconsin Development Council (advisor), the Wisconsin Academy of Science, Arts and Letters (vice-president).